A Spoonie’s Guide to VR

 SpoonieVR also advocates for increasing accessibility and inclusivity in VR.
 Our main goal on that front is to encourage developers to make VR fully accessible while lying horizontally, so that folks with severely limited mobility can also enjoy this virtual oasis.
-Most of our social outreach and activism is done via our Twitter account.

 Who is SpoonieVR?

 Currently, this site is run by Sunny Ammerman, a.k.a., InsomniaDoodles with assistance from a few awesome folks in the Spoonie VR community, and we hope to welcome other contributors to join us in this mission!
 If you’re interested in getting involved, please click the “contact” button at the top of this page.

 Hey, folks!
 This is just a quick announcement to keep you all up to date on our weekly chronic illness / disabilities peer support group.
 Since Spatial has been having so many issues with stability and other dealbreaking issues keeping us from having a smooth experience hosting our meetups there, we’ve decided to move our…